 School Vision & Ethos

-After talking to the Junior Leadership team, Parents/Carers, the local community, the children our 2020 Vision was set.
+After talking to the Junior Leadership team, Parents/Carers, the local community and the children, our 2020 Vision was set.
 These are our goals for the children here, we keep them in mind when making all our decisions.

 We strive to instill the attitude of being able to communicate our thoughts and ideas clearly so others can understand them as it is one of the most important skills in life.
 This was one of the most common requests by the pupils at St James', we really care about, and place a great deal of emphasis on the importance of expressing thoughts in a respectful and clear way.